 In short, having a music bed cut and ready-to-go before the voiceover session gets ahead of any voiceover directing challenges by saving all parties time.
 The sound engineer, voiceover talent and voiceover director can quickly get on the same page because they all have an objective piece of content that allows them to begin work on the same canvas.
 Each person can hear where the tone shifts in the music, agree on the pace and then immediately dial-in the overall vibe.

 Remember that time you read a blog post on a voiceover talent's website and thought, ‘wow-that was insightful and extremely valuable information.’
 Then you shared it with all of your creative friends and opined, ‘if only there was a way to meet Chris Burnett and we could work together…’ And finally you realized that…Wait!
 You CAN.
 Let’s connect and chat about your video project, creative and voiceover needs.
-You can reach me at Chris@ChrisBurnettVoiceActor.com and I look forward to connecting and sharing your career successes.
+You can reach me at Chris@ChrisBurnettVoiceActor.com or learn more about me here.
+I look forward to connecting and sharing your career successes.

 Chris Burnett - seasoned voiceover talent, on-camera talent, coach, creative thought-leader and hopefully your new best friend.
 Let's chat-preferably over cocktails.